Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Harvest the berries when they are red and ripe.
 Remove the fleshy part of the berry, leaving just the seed or seeds.
-Knick the seeds with a knife or rub them with sandpaper.
+Knick the seeds with a knife or rub them with sandpaper being careful not to harm the embryo.
 Then soak the seeds for at least 24 hours.

 Now your seeds are ready to be planted.
 Use the same soil you use for growing them in containers.
 Plant the seeds 1/4 inch deep.
 Gently mist the soil until it is moist and then cover with plastic wrap to keep it moist.

 Germination should occur in 3 to 4 weeks.
-When they develop their true leaves, they are ready for new homes.
-You can transplant your seedlings into containers or plant them outdoors after all danger of frost has passed.
+As soon as your seeds have germinated, remove the plastic wrap.
+When the seedlings develop their true leaves, they are ready for new homes.
+You can transplant your seedlings into containers or plant them outdoors if your climate is warm enough.

-Other than in xeriscapes, you don't see asparagus ferns much since their heyday in the seventies which is a shame because they are so easy to grow and make gorgeous houseplants.
+Other than in xeriscapes, you don't see asparagus ferns much since their heyday decorating fern bars in the seventies which is a shame because they are so easy to grow and make gorgeous houseplants.
 No one, I'm sure, misses fern bars.